By Don Lajoie,

 accompanied Duarte to Cite Soleil.
 They encountered a woman, blood streaming

-her to the nearby Brothers of Charity Hospital.
-But there was no doctor
+the nearby Brothers of Charity Hospital.
+But there was no doctor on duty.

-He stood under the blistering sun cleaning and stitching the wound,
+stood under the blistering sun cleaning and stitching the wound, prompting

-hauling cinderblocks by hand, digging a foundation and clearing rocks
+cinderblocks by hand, digging a foundation and clearing rocks with makeshift

-like a cheerleader at a pep rally.
-"Who believes the school is
+cheerleader at a pep rally.
+"Who believes the school is important?" he asked,

 A roar of approval went up and Duarte seized the moment.